 The most common social engineering attack is the unintended payment or transfer of funds made to cyber scammers through this deception.

-Real-Life Social Engineering Claim Scenario
+Real-Life Example: A Social Engineering Claim Scenario

 Consider this claim example of a social engineering scam on a business:

 The company accountant receives an email from the CEO that looks legitimate but is fake and includes a link to a login page where the hacker harvests company credentials.
-The cybercriminal then uses the credentials to log in and transfer funds from the company bank account to an illegitimate bank account.

 In this scenario, because the cybercriminal gets credentials and gains unauthorized and persistent access to company assets until discovered and stopped, financial loss and expenses could trigger the Computer and Funds Transfer Fraud coverage (FTF) if all other conditions for FTF are met.